-Telescope for a child.
-Skywatcher Infinity £40.
+Telescope for a young child.
+Skywatcher Infinity £40 (below).
 Spindly mounts are a thing of the past with this odd, but elegant design.
 Simple and will offer nice wide-field views of all the objects above.

 You want to take pictures with your digital DSLR and need a good mount and telescope package, but have not won the lottery.
 At this point you need to head to your local astronomy club or sign up and spend a few nights at a good UK star party, like Kielder (March and October) You can waste an awful lot of money at this point and advice is essential.
 Astrophotography can be as simple as pointing your camera at the sky and leaving the shutter open.
 Or you can spend thousands of pounds!